-These spicy, smoky, 5-ingredient jalapeno bacon-wrapped shrimp taste delicious and couldn’t be easier to make.
+These spicy, smoky jalapeno bacon-wrapped shrimp make a great appetizer that comes together quickly and with very little effort (or clean-up!).
 The bacon is crispy, the shrimp juicy and the jalapeno chunks are softened but still have a nice, fresh crunch.

 For more delicious bacon-wrapped shrimp, also check out these cream cheese-stuffed shrimp!

-The shrimp are marinated in a flavorful jerk seasoning blend that gives them a delicious and complex flavor.
+The shrimp for these hearty appetizer bites are marinated in a flavorful jerk seasoning blend that gives them a delicious and complex flavor.
 Smoky bacon adds savory crispiness and a chunk of jalapeno pepper gives these rolls a spicy freshness.

 Jerk seasoning is a flavorful spice blend made with many of the spices that are typically found in Caribbean cuisine.
 (The spices I use are onion powder, garlic powder, thyme, allspice, black pepper, red pepper flakes, nutmeg, cinnamon, salt and dark brown sugar.)
 You can buy a jerk seasoning blend from a spice shop or make the blend yourself with this jerk seasoning recipe.